vubiostat/redcapAPI/cran-comments.md

 ❯ checking CRAN incoming feasibility ...
 [4s/20s] NOTE
   Maintainer: ‘Shawn Garbett <shawn.garbett@vumc.org>’

-  Size of tarball: 5009841 bytes

 0 errors ✔ | 0 warnings ✔ | 1 note ✖

-## Version Contains Large Components

-We are getting Version contains large components (2.11.5.9000) in checks.
-We could pair back vignettes, but there is a planned major release that deletes all legacy code and breaks backward compatibility (from 4 years ago).
-Please publish this version as it contains some critical bug fixes for users.
-Then we will work towards a smaller footprint for the next release.

 ## revdepcheck results